Akshaykumar05/Microsoft-Azure-Fundamentals-resource/README.md

 # Microsoft-Azure-Fundamentals-resource

-* This repository contain resources of Azure fundamental exams.
+* This repository contain resources of Azure fundamentals exam.